nls-jajuko/deegree3/README.md

 This fork adds support to following
-- XPath selection of WFS Properties in response based on PropertyName elements of Query (XPath Projection Clauses)
+- XPath (simple) selection of WFS Properties in response based on PropertyName elements of Query (XPath Projection Clauses)
 - Support for per Query srsName
 - Support for per Query XPath Projection Clauses
 - Support for per Query srsName in multiquery requests with resetGeometryWriter()